-The property was occupied at the time of the survey, and the inspection was restricted by fitted floor coverings in all rooms together with furniture and stored articles.
+The inspection of the property was restricted by fitted floor coverings in all rooms, together with furniture and stored articles.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
-No access was gained into the subfloor areas.
+Only a limited and partial inspection of the roof voids was possible.
 The external parts of the building were viewed from ground level only.